ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > Create **three levels of engagement**:
 >
 > 1. **Basic** (no training needed): "Name a tension you're holding"
-> 2. **Facilitated** (half-day training): Leading Spiral practices
+> 2. **Facilitated** (half-day training): Leading Threads practices
 > 3. **Advanced** (weekend intensive): Conflict transformation through Creative Tension
 > But also: **Mistakes are data**.
 Document what happens when it's "misused" \- that's learning too.
 Build failure stories into the framework's evolution.

 **The founder problem.** Despite open-sourcing, this is still "Ron's framework" in people's minds.
-UU has painful history with charismatic individuals creating movements that later problematize.
-How do you prevent becoming another UU personality-driven program?
+Religion has a painful history with charismatic individuals creating movements that later problematize.
+How do you prevent becoming another cult-of-personality-driven program?

 > **The Founder Problem: Planned Obsolescence**
 >